-Made with support from the Sackler Centre for Consciousness Studies, the Sandpiper Fund, the Schein Foundation, the Anthropocene Institute, and the Canadian Core for Neuroethics.
+Made with support from University of Sussex Neuroscience, the Sandpiper Fund, the Schein Foundation, the Anthropocene Institute, and the Canadian Core for Neuroethics.

-A hip-hop inspired tour of modern evolutionary biology, winner of the Scotsman Fringe First Award in Edinburgh and nominated for a Drama Desk Award off-Broadway.
-Baba Brinkman’s original peer-reviewed rap show combines the skills and charisma of a live MC with the precision of a scientist, offering deep insights into human nature and the origins of all living things, including rappers.
+Baba Brinkman’s original hip-hop tour of modern evolutionary biology, winner of a 2009 Scotsman Fringe First Award in Edinburgh and nominated for a 2012 Drama Desk Award off-Broadway in the category “Outstanding Solo Performance”.
+Baba’s first “peer-reviewed rap” production combines the skills and charisma of a live MC with the precision of a scientist, offering deep insights into human nature and the origins of all living things, including rappers and their fans.

 RAP GUIDE TO CLIMATE CHAOS